 Atraxa's power is so fierce that players often call her builds "super-friends" because of how much support she provides planeswalkers.

 Hopefully I've introduced you to a wide variety of decks with numerous strategies.
 From Krenko's swarming to Skithiryx's infect to Omnath's mana-ramp, you're bound to find a commander out there to suit your playstyle.
-Be sure to vote for your favorite entry, and I'll see you at our next Magic countdown!
+Before entering official play, make sure you check the current ban list to ensure your choice remains legal, but for now, vote for your favorite entry and I'll see you at our next Magic countdown!

 © 2018 Jeremy Gill